Chat with us, powered by LiveChat

 Entry Requirements

-Prior to enrolment or commencement of training applicants are required to complete a literacy and numeracy assessment and a pre-training review.
-These will assist with determining suitability to the course, verify the training plan and identify any learning support needs.
+Prior to enrolment or commencement of training you will be required to complete a literacy and numeracy assessment and to attend a pre-training interview.
+These will assist with determining your suitability to the course, verify your training plan, and identify any learning support needs.

 Recognition of prior learning